onkelbeh/HomeAssistantRepository/README.md

 ```sh
 $ emerge -tav dev-lang/python:3.8
 ```
-Edit your `/etc/portage/make.conf` to set the new Python Targets, make sure you have now **both** versions active:
+Edit your `/etc/portage/make.conf` to set the new Python Targets, make sure you have **both** versions active now:
 ```sh
 USE_PYTHON="3.8 3.7"
 PYTHON_TARGETS="python3_8 python3_7"
 PYTHON_SINGLE_TARGET="python3_8"
 ```

-Run `eselect python` to put Python 3.8 on position 1, perhaps you have to edit `/etc/python-exec/python-exec.conf`.
+Run `eselect python` to put Python 3.8 on position 1, perhaps you'll have to edit `/etc/python-exec/python-exec.conf`.

 Run the Update:
 ```sh